Back to Glossary

 MX Record(Mail Exchange Record)

-A DNS record that specifies which mail servers accept email for your domain.
+A DNS record that specifies the mail servers responsible for receiving email for a domain.

 Definition

-An MX (Mail Exchange) record is a type of DNS record that directs email to the correct mail servers for a domain.
-When someone sends an email to [email protected], their mail server looks up your domain's MX records to find where to deliver the message.
-MX records include a priority number, allowing you to set backup servers if the primary is unavailable.
-Without MX records, a domain cannot receive email at all.
+An MX (Mail Exchange) record is a type of DNS record that specifies which mail servers are authorized to receive email for a domain.
+When someone sends an email to your domain, their mail server looks up your MX records to find where to deliver the message.
+MX records are essential for email to function for any domain.

 Why It Matters